Brotherhood | Leadership | College & Career Readiness | Health & Wellness | Identity

 The Model

-Since 2011, the Project MALES Student Mentoring Program has focused on relationship-building among undergraduate mentors and high school students in Central Texas school districts.
+Since 2011, the Project MALES Student Mentoring Program has focused on relationship-building among undergraduate and graduate mentors and high school students in Central Texas school districts.
 This model is a research-informed initiative that highlights mentoring as a way to leverage social capital at various points in the educational pipeline to ultimately build a stronger college-going culture.
-The basic structure entails a “near-peer” mentoring philosophy, with college freshmen being paired with high school freshmen to allow for long-term bonds to develop.
+The basic structure entails a “near-peer” philosophy, with UT college students mentoring middle and high school students to allow for long-term bonds to develop.

-The mentoring model takes a dynamic and intergenerational approach to achieve increased achievement and retention of students both in secondary and post-secondary educational settings.
+The mentoring model takes a dynamic and intergenerational approach to achieve increased personal and academic success and retention of students in both secondary and post-secondary educational settings.
 This model brings together three key groups: (I) professionals as role models, (II) current college students, and (III) students in local high and middle schools.
-In this model, professionals (e.g., graduate students, student affairs practitioners, community leaders, and allies) serve as mentors to students in college.
-In turn, these college students have the opportunity to engage in mentoring local high school students.
+In this model, professionals (e.g., graduate and higher education professionals) serve as mentors to students in college through academic experiences and preparation based on instruction and service-learning.
+In turn, these college students have the opportunity to engage in mentoring to local high school students.

-This inter-generational model is structured around a variety of experiences that focus on leadership development, community engagement, and service.
+This inter-generational model is structured around a variety of experiences that focus on experiential learning, research-based practices and pedagogy, leadership development, community engagement, and service.
 Mentors and mentees engage in the following formal activities:

-- Weekly or Bi-weekly guided, purposeful peer-mentoring sessions across generational lines (professionals to college students, college students to high school students)
+- Weekly guided, purposeful peer-mentoring sessions across generational lines (professionals to college students, college students to high school students)

-- A weekly meeting among first-year college students (cohort-style experience) that will strengthen social bonds and cultivate a nurturing network between mentor participants
+- Weekly meetings among college students (cohort-style experience) that will strengthen social bonds and cultivate a nurturing network between mentor participants

-- A monthly Pláticas series that will feature prominent local speakers (e.g., professionals, role models) that will facilitate small group discussions among mentor participants
+- Monthly Pláticas series that will feature prominent local speakers (e.g., professionals, role models) that will facilitate small group discussions among mentor participants

 - Semester-long community outreach and/or service projects that will involve both mentors and mentees at both participating colleges and high schools